Minimalist Engagement Rings – A Practical Guide

 Sapphire Diamond Ring.
 Check price here.

-To make your ring stand out from the masses, while still keeping it understated, opt to add some unique features to it.
+To make your ring stand out from the masses, while still keeping it understated, add some unique features to it.
 For example, you can choose to set your stone horizontally as opposed to vertically, for an instantly intriguing look.

 unique minimalist ring